Scope of this policy

 - Adjournment requests.

 When investigating a complaint we will need to inform the FHT member involved.
 This will include the name of the person who has raised the complaint - unless the complaint has been made anonymously - and will also include any comments made during the initial enquiry stages.
-The contact details of this person will be removed from any documents we send.
 All information shared between these parties involved, must be treated strictly private and confidential.

 All records will be kept for a period of 10 years.
 The FHT reserves the right to reconsider complaints previously submitted if a member has repeatedly breached the Code of Conduct in frequent succession or where a warning has been given for a previous complaint of a similar nature.
 Exceptions or extensions may be considered depending on the nature of the complaint.